 Sea Base Alpha - Aquatic gifts including dolphin themed items.
 This shop has one of the best selections of pavilion specific logo merchandise in all of Epcot!
-You can find Living Seas T-Shirts, hats, refrigerator magnets, pins, postcards, keychains and more.
+You can find The Seas with Nemo and Friends T-Shirts, hats, refrigerator magnets, pins, postcards, keychains and more.

 The Aquarium is so large that Spaceship

 Earth (160 feet in diameter) would fit inside with room to

 There are more than 70 varieties of fish and other marine animals, with a total of over 8,000 inhabitants.